Daddy Cool Munde Fool

 Daddy Cool Munde Fool (English: Daddy Cool Boys Fool) is a 2013 Punjabi-language Indian film starring Amrinder Gill, Harish Verma, Ihana Dhillon, Yuvika Chaudhary, Jaswinder Bhalla, Amar Noorie and Karamjeet Anmol.

 Harish Verma and Amrinder Gill were seen together for the first time in this film.

 Daddy Cool Munde Fool is directed by Simerjit Singh and was released on 12 April 2013 under the banners KG Productions, Royal Ent. and Celluloid Entertainment.
 It is a Speed Records Home production after "Jatt and Juliet".
 Music of the film was given by Dr. Zeus and shooting of the movie started March onwards in India.

+A sequel Daddy Cool Munde Fool 2, was set to release in 2021 but has been delayed.

 Plot

 Widower Parminder Singh Puppy is worried about the future of his careless and spoilt sons Gunni and Manni.
-Both the sons falls in love with two sisters Rinki and Minki.
-Parminder is planning his own wedding with a widow Dilraaj Kaur Dil who was his lover during college and unknown to him, is mother of Rinki and Minki.
-Parminder is also unaware of their sons' love life.
-Parminder and his sons go to Dilraaj's house with marriage proposal, with the father unaware that his sons want to marry and sons unaware of their father's wishes.
+Both the sons fall in love with two sisters Rinki and Minki.
+Parminder is planning his own wedding with a widow Dilraaj Kaur Dil who was his lover during college and unknown to him, is the mother of Rinki and Minki.
+Parminder is also unaware of their sons' love lives.
+Parminder and his sons go to Dilraaj's house with a marriage proposal, with the father unaware that his sons want to marry and sons unaware of their father's wishes.
 This follows a lot of chaos and drama in their lives.

 Reception

-Ballewood gives the movie 3/5 stars saying, "A light-hearted family entertainer with some honest performances, unpredictable storyline and situational humour, Daddy Cool Munde Fool is a joyride with comedy full on."
-Punjabimania gave the movie a thumping 3/5 rating stating that DCMF is one of those clean comedies, which you can enjoy with your whole family and won't be disappointed.
-It's not a classic but its something which if you love Punjabi Movies, you will definitely have a laugh.